Dasha Nekrasova

-In 2018, she became known as "Sailor Socialism", after her interview with an InfoWars reporter, in which she was dressed in a sailor fuku, went viral.
-In 2021, she made her directorial debut with the horror film The Scary of Sixty-First, for which she won the Best First Feature Award at the Berlin International Film Festival, and appeared in a recurring role on the TV series Succession for which she won a Screen Actors Guild award, along with the cast.
+In 2018, she became known as "Sailor Socialism" after her interview with an InfoWars reporter, in which she was dressed in a sailor fuku, went viral.
+In 2021, she made her directorial debut with the horror film The Scary of Sixty-First, for which she won the Best First Feature Award at the Berlin International Film Festival, and appeared in a recurring role on the TV series Succession.

 Early life

-Nekrasova was born in Minsk, Belarus (at that time still part of USSR), to parents who worked as acrobats.
+Nekrasova was born in Minsk, Byelorussian SSR, Soviet Union (now Belarus), to parents who worked as acrobats.
 She emigrated to the United States with her parents when she was four, settling in Las Vegas, Nevada.

-She attended high school at Las Vegas Academy of the Arts, graduating in 2008, before attending Mills College, where she studied sociology and philosophy.
+Nekrasova graduated high school in 2008 at Las Vegas Academy of the Arts.
+She later attended Berkeley City College and transferred to Mills College, where she studied sociology and philosophy and graduated in 2012.
+The focus of her study was 19th century German philosophy, in particular Friedrich Nietzsche, which she said influenced her "[less] politically as it did aesthetically".

 Career

-Nekrasova first appeared in music videos for alternative artists such as Yumi Zouma, before making her feature film debut in Wobble Palace, which she co-wrote with director Eugene Kotlyarenko.
+Nekrasova first appeared in music videos for alternative artists such as Yumi Zouma and Tocotronic, before making her feature film debut in Wobble Palace, which she co-wrote with director Eugene Kotlyarenko.
 The New York Times described the film as "a sendup of broke-artist types that shimmers with abashed affection", while RogerEbert.com commented that "while your comedic milage with its loose goofiness may vary, this movie succeeds in contributing a filmic time capsule" for millennials.
 She appeared as the leading character in the dark comedy The Softness of Bodies, with The Hollywood Reporter saying she inhabited the role "effortlessly".

 While promoting Wobble Palace at the 2018 South by Southwest Festival, her interview with right-wing media outlet InfoWars went viral.
-She was nicknamed "Sailor Socialism" for expressing her support for Bernie Sanders while dressed in a Japanese schoolgirl outfit resembling Sailor Moon.
+She was nicknamed "Sailor Socialism" for expressing her support for Bernie Sanders while dressed in a Japanese schoolgirl outfit resembling Sailor Moon, delivering responses such as "I just want people to have free healthcare, honey" and "You people have, like, worms in your brains".
 The clip was featured in a segment on Venezuela in an episode of Last Week Tonight with John Oliver.

 On March 29, 2018, Nekrasova started the podcast Red Scare with co-host Anna Khachiyan.
-The show has been associated with the dirtbag left.
-It was described in The Cut as "a critique of feminism, and capitalism, from deep inside the culture they’ve spawned."
+The show was initially associated with the dirtbag left.
+It was described in The Cut as "a critique of feminism, and capitalism, from deep inside the culture they've spawned."
 Daily Dot said the show's "schtick" had been summed up by former congressional staffer Simone Norman, as "when hot mean girls become public leftists."
+However, in recent years, the show has been identified more with the new right.